fieldtrip/website/workshop/goettingen2019.md

 -   **9:00 - 10:00**   Lecture VI: Statistics using non-parametric randomization techniques - “Statistical Testing/Methods” _Tzvetan Popov_
 -   **10:00- 10:15**   Coffee break
--   **10:15- 11:00**   Hands On V: Statistics using non-parametric randomization techniques - “Statistical Testing/Methods” [hands-on](/tutorial/cluster_permutation_timelock)
+-   **10:15- 11:00**   Hands On V: [Statistics using non-parametric randomization techniques](/tutorial/cluster_permutation_timelock) - “Statistical Testing/Methods”
 -   **11:00- 13:00**   FieldTrip Playground (bring your own data)
 -   **13:00- 13:45**   Wrap-up-the-day and Closing remarks

 ## Getting started with the hands-on sessions

 For the hands-on sessions you have to start MATLAB.
 Make sure you have downloaded the hands-on data prior to the start of the workshop as it is quite a large download.
-All the required data and a recent version of FieldTrip can be downloaded [here](ftp: _ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/mannheim2018).

 {% include markup/danger %}
 Depending on the unzip program you are using (e.g. Winrar), the name of the zip file might also appear as directiory, resulting in path_to_directory/fieldtrip-xxxxxxxx/fieldtrip-xxxxxxxx, i.e. the FieldTrip directory in a FieldTrip directory.
 Please fix that by moving all files one level up.